25 Sep Birds Strike! | Oct 2019

 This waste costs money.
 Lots of it.

-For example, some people drive a thousand miles each year without moving an inch.
 How?
 They leave the engine running after they park or while they sit in their car.
 This waste can cost hundreds of dollars per year.

 So save resources.